-- 165 satellite observations during the magnetic storms of 10-11 May 1992, 05-07 February 1994, and 21-22 February 1994.
+- 210 the structure of plasma precipitations of 30 eV-30 keV according to DMSP F08, F10, and F11 satellite observations during the magnetic storms of 10-11 May 1992, 05-07 February 1994, and 21-22 February 1994.
 The EE displaces in the region of diffuse aurora, equatorward of the discrete auroral forms, and projects along magnetic field lines into the inner magnetosphere between the plasmasphere and the central plasma sheet of the magnetospheric tail.
-The WE is located at the auroral oval and projects along magnetic field lines toward the central plasma sheet in the tail. - 170 Wang et al. (2008) made use of the Hall current estimations for the intense magnetic storms of 31 March to 01 April 2001 and 17-21 April 2002 to investigate the position and current densities of auroral electrojets (WE and EE) as well as the relations of the electrojets to the Dst index and the IMF Bz component.
-The currents were determined from scalar magnetic field measurements of the CHAMP satellite (orbit in the meridional plane of 15-03 MLT and 16-04 MLT) according to the 175 method that was proposed by Ritter et al. (2004a).
+The WE is located at the - 215 auroral oval and projects along magnetic field lines toward the central plasma sheet in the tail.

+Wang et al. (2008) made use of the Hall current estimations for the intense magnetic storms of 31 March to 01 April 2001 and 17-21 April 2002 to investigate the position and current densities of auroral electrojets (WE and EE) as well as the relations of the electrojets to the Dst index and the IMF Bz component.
+The characteristics of the PE have not been considered by these authors.
+The

+220 currents were determined from scalar magnetic field measurements of the CHAMP satellite (orbit in the meridional plane of 15-03 MLT and 16-04 MLT) according to the method that was proposed by of Ritter et al. (2004b).
+The intensity of the WE on the nightside is on average two time larger than the EE on the dayside.

-In this study we investigate not only the auroral electrojet, but also the polar electrojet characteristics during six intense magnetic summer storms.
+In this study we investigate not only the auroral electrojet, but also the polar electrojet charac-

+- 225 teristics during six intense magnetic summer storms.
 In this introduction section we have briefly described the historic progression of method used to determine the ionospheric currents from space observations with LEO satellites and from ground magnetic field data.
-In section 2 we present an

-- 180 overview of the CHAMP data used as well as the indices, which characterize the electro-magnetic conditions in the near-Earth space during the geomagnetic storms under study.
-Section 3 provides a short description of the method for the determination of the Hall currents from CHAMP scalar magnetic records.
-In section 4 we consider the latitudinal variation of the density and position of the electrojets during different phases of the magnetic storm on 29-30 May 2003.
-Particular attention - 185 is drawn to the polar electrojet (PE).
-The discussion of the control of the current direction in the electrojets, its density and latitudinal position by various indices, which characterize the disturbance level and the effectivity of the interaction of the interplanetary medium on the magnetospheric processes follows in the subsections 5.1 and 5.2 for the polar electrojet (PE) and the auroral electrojets (AE), respectively.
-The Conclusion's section 6 summarizes the main results of the study with respect - 190 to the Hall current variations during the various storm phases (subsection 6.1), the polar electrojet (6.2), and the auroral electrojet within four different time sectors (6.3).
+In section 2 we present an overview of the CHAMP data used as well as the indices, which characterize the electro-magnetic conditions in the near-Earth space during the geomagnetic storms under study.
+Section 3 provides - 230 a short description of the method for the determination of the Hall currents from CHAMP scalar magnetic records.
+In section 4 we consider the latitudinal variation of the density strength and position of the electrojets during different phases of the magnetic storm on 29-30 May 2003.
+Particular attention is drawn to the polar electrojet (PE).
+The subsequent section 5 provides detailed correlation analyses and T the discussion of the control of the current direction in the electrojets, its - 235 density strength and latitudinal position. by various indices, which characterize the disturbance level and the effectivity of the interaction of the interplanetary medium on the magnetospheric processes follows in the subsections 5.1 and 5.2 for the polar electrojet (PE) and the auroral electrojets (AE), respectively.
+The Conclusion's section 6 summarizes the main results of the study with respect to the Hall current variations during the various storm phases (subsection 6), the polar electrojet (6), - 240 and the auroral electrojet within four different time sectors (6).